czujto/czujto.github.io/_posts/2021-06-24-AVDResetHostpoolCount.md

 ![AVD]({{ site.baseurl }}/assets/img/blog/2021-06-24-AVDResetHostpoolCount/hpcounter1.PNG)

-Now select Parameters
++ Now select Parameters

 ![AVD]({{ site.baseurl }}/assets/img/blog/2021-06-24-AVDResetHostpoolCount/hpcounter2.PNG)

-and look for vmInitialNumber
++ now look for vmInitialNumber

 ![AVD]({{ site.baseurl }}/assets/img/blog/2021-06-24-AVDResetHostpoolCount/hpcounter3.PNG)

-Change the value from 1, in my case, to 0 or any other number that you want to start VM numbers from.
++ Change the value from 1, in my case, to 0 or any other number that you want to start VM numbers from.

-Now click Deploy, that's it!
++ Now click Deploy.

+That's it!

 Remember to copy the Registration Token as you will need it to finish Deployment!